ErinCGallagher/Algorithms/README.md

 Algorithms
 ==========

-A bunch of algorithms I wrote and implemented!
+A bunch of algorithms and data structures I wrote and implemented!
 <ul>
 <li> Branch and Bound</li>
+<li> Greedy Algorithm</li>
 </ul>